Mitch Shirra: Career

-Shirra competed in his first individual World Final in 1983 at the Motodrom Halbemond in Norden, West Germany where he finished in 11th place having scored 7 points.
-He was again a World Finalist in 1984 at the Ullevi Stadium in Gothenburg, Sweden where he scored 10 points for a career best 5th place.
+Shirra competed in his first individual World Final in 1983 at the Motodrom Halbemond in Norden, West Germany where he finished in 11th place having scored seven points.
+He was again a World Finalist in 1984 at the Ullevi Stadium in Gothenburg, Sweden where he scored ten points for a career best fifth place.
 He would go on to ride in another five World Finals during his career (1986, 1987, 1989, 1991 and 1992).
-He was 6th at the Munich Olympic Stadium in 1989.
+He was sixth at the Munich Olympic Stadium in 1989.

-In 1984, Shirra finished 3rd in the World Pairs Championship with Ivan Mauger in Lonigo, Italy.
+In 1984, Shirra finished third in the World Pairs Championship with Ivan Mauger in Lonigo, Italy.
 Devastation soon followed his success towards the end of 1984.
 During an open meeting at Western Springs in Auckland, Shirra sustained a shattered pelvis and femur along with internal injuries.
 It was feared he would not return to racing but after a lengthy recovery he did return, and continued to have much success and countless podium finishes at a British/European and international level.
 One of his biggest wins would come when he won the Overseas Final at the Odsal Stadium in Bradford in 1987.
 In 1988, he controversially was seeded through to the Commonwealth final by the New Zealand ACU, despite failing to qualify from the New Zealand round of the world championship.

-In 1990, Shirra was named as the team manager for the World All-Stars team who took on England in a 3 match Sidecar speedway series ran in England.
+In 1990, Shirra was named as the team manager for the World All-Stars team who took on England in a three match Sidecar speedway series ran in England.
 The World team consisted mostly of those from his native New Zealand as well as Australia.

-In 1992, he finished 2nd in the Long Track World Championship, finishing only one point behind Switzerland's Marcel Gerhard.
-During 1991/92, Mitch to date is the only rider to win all three race meetings at the Australasian Long track series (Albion Park Paceway in Brisbane, the Bathurst Showgrounds and the Addington Raceway in Christchurch).
+In 1992, Shirra finished second in the Long Track World Championship, finishing only one point behind Switzerland's Marcel Gerhard.
+During 1991/92, Shirra to date is the only rider to win all three race meetings at the Australasian Long track series (Albion Park Paceway in Brisbane, the Bathurst Showgrounds and the Addington Raceway in Christchurch).

-Shirra is also a three time New Zealand Champion, having won the title in 1982 (Western Springs), 1983 (Ruapuna Speedway), and 1984 (Penlee Speedway).
+Shirra is also a three-time New Zealand Champion, having won the title in 1982 (Western Springs), 1983 (Ruapuna Speedway), and 1984 (Penlee Speedway).
 He finished runner-up in the NZ Championship in 1979, 1981 and 1987, while finishing third in 1986.